 The WordPress sites are hacked through code injections, database injections, malware infections, backdoor executions, weaker file permissions and passwords, third party plugins and themes.
 There is an article available in the WordPress Official website about how to harden the WordPress website by improving the database and web security, correcting the file and folder permissions, setting up scanners, firewalls and security plugins, etc.

-So below is one method to identify backdoor scripts/malware files in WordPress websites and these backdoor scripts can be injected through, plugins/ themes / weaker files.
+Therefore below is one method to identify backdoor scripts/malware files in WordPress websites and these backdoor scripts can be injected through, plugins/ themes / weaker files.
 This allows hackers to access your website and execute the processes by updating the files and running OS commands through PHP, Perl and curl files.
 Nowadays it’s difficult to find these breaches.

 Quick site Scanning: